-Within the Vienna Insurance Group, diversity is also one of the important themes.
-In KOMUNÁLNA poisťovňa, a high proportion of women among employees has been maintained for a long time, 48 per cent of management positions at the level of the board of directors and B -1 management are held by women.
+One of the topics that Vienna Insurance Group considers important is diversity.
+KOMUNÁLNA poisťovňa has long maintained a high proportion of women among employees, including in management positions, where 45 per cent of women work at the board of directors and B-1 management level.

-In accordance with the personnel strategy, we support the development and education of employees by participating in various training courses and seminars, continuing the company's management and employee training project with a focus on topics supporting talent development, management decision-making, personal resilience and engagement.
+In accordance with the personnel strategy, the company supports the development and education of employees by participating in various training courses and seminars, continuing the company's management and employee training project with a focus on topics supporting the development of leader-ship and managements skills, supporting communication, solving problems of accepting changes and engagement.